1.2 Early help

 - is a young carer

-- is showing signs of engaging in anti-social or criminal behaviour
+- is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups

-- is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems and domestic violence
+- is in a family circumstance presenting challenges for the child, such as drug and alcohol abuse, adult mental health problems and domestic violence

 - has returned home to their family from care